whoami-anoint/DevOps-Diary/Day 1/2_responsibilities.md

+# Day 1 - Part 2: Introduction to DevOps
 ## Responsibilities of a DevOps Engineer

 - DevOps is the link between developers creating applications and the infrastructure that runs them.